- Phone: (615)-862-5651 | Email: MarteshaJohnson@jisnashville.gov

 "I defend Nashville because I am Nashville…and 'until justice rolls down like water' I will keep fighting and advocating for my community."Meet the Defenders

-Martesha L. Johnson is the newly elected Nashville Metropolitan Public Defender, the first African American to be elected to this position.
+Martesha Johnson Moore was sworn-in as the Nashville Metropolitan Chief Public Defender on August 28, 2018.
+She is the first African American to be elected to this position and only the second woman.
 She has a heart for serving people and was determined to be a public defender since completing an internship with the Nashville Public Defender’s office in 2007.
 She has devoted her entire career to public defense work and believes people are worth more that the worse thing they have ever done.
 During her tenure at the public defender’s office, she has served in numerous leadership capacities.
 She has served as the training director and member of the special litigation unit, primarily focusing on serious felony representation.
 She has been the team leader in two criminal courts, summer intern coordinator, member of the hiring committee and member of several committees designed to review office policies and make recommendations for improvement.

 Martesha has been privileged to stand with thousands of low income people accused of crimes.
 She has told their stories and relentlessly advocated for fairness and equality in the justice system.
 She has handled a wide array of complex criminal cases-representing people from arrest to jury trial.
 Martesha ensures her clients are educated about their Constitutional rights and the criminal justice process.
 She has partnered with community agencies to secure housing, mental health and recovery assistance for those who are experiencing homelessness and co-occurring disorders.
 Martesha passionately serves her clients, believing that people should be treated with dignity and respect regardless of race, socio-economic status, gender, sexual orientation or the nature of the charges against them.
 Her experience exemplifies dedication to the work she does, the people she represents and the community she loves.
 She is also an active participant in DEFEND Nashville, an initiative from the public defender’s office designed to partner with the larger Nashville community in the fight for equal justice for ALL.